DrItanium/sim_ecore/README.md

 which really killed momentum for me.

-Recently, I have been experimenting with the EBI/EMI of AVR processors and found it to be exceptionally powerful (especially on the 8515 and 162... or as I call them: Challenge Chips!).
+Recently, I have been experimenting with the EBI/EMI of AVR processors and found it to be exceptionally powerful.

 I came up with an idea to map the address and data lines of a real i960 to the EBI of a proper chipset MCU to greatly improve performance.
 However, you still